 Thus, the fund supports projects that provide opportunities for collaborative work between students and faculty, and that situate the proposed project in the context of the student’s interests and work, and also in the context of the faculty member’s interests and work.

-Watch for a Call for Proposals for the next academic year in late fall.
+Watch for a Call for Proposals by campus email for the next academic year.

 Optogenetic investigation of neural circuits underlying reward seeking Jay Demas, Physics and Biology; Shelly Dickinson, Psychology; Stefan Lemke ’14